JessWinn/Houndshark-Mitogenomics/README.md

 ### STEP 2.4: Assembly comparison

 1. Align the three assemblies to each other using the Geneious alignment tool with default parameters.
-2. Check each alignment for discrepancies on  Geneious and ediit maually to obtain the final genome sequence.
+2. Check each alignment for discrepancies on  Geneious and edit maually to obtain the final genome sequence.
+3. If there is a significant discrepancy between the three alignments further investigation is warranted.
+We Sanger sequenced a region of our _Galeorhinus galeus_ mitogenome that we could not find a consensus on when comparing our three assemblies.
+We compared the Sanger sequence fragment to our three assemblies and found that it matched a section of the _de novo_ assembly that the reference assembly failed to detect.
+The full details on this step can be found in the Supplementary material of Winn et al. (2023).
+***[All our mitogenome assemblies are in the folder "2_Mitogenome assembly".]

 ## STEP 3: Mitogenome annotation